theneedyguy/whatsinthebox/README.md

 | DB       	| Path to the database (will be generated if it does not exist) 	| /tmp/boxes.db 	|
 | HTTP_SECURE_SCHEMA       	| Used to correctly set http schema [http / https] for the QR code generation  	| 0 	|

+### Docker

+To run __What's in the Box__ in docker you can run this command below This will run the app with a volume mounted from the working directory mounted to /tmp in the container where the database will be written to.
+It will also make the site available via port 8088 bound to the host.

+`docker run -d -p "8088:8088" -v $(pwd):/tmp ghcr.io/theneedyguy/whatsinthebox`

 ## Screenshots